Sapna Bhavnani: Reality television

 Bhavnani participated in an Indian celebrity reality TV show, Bigg Boss Season 6 on the TV channel Colors in 2012.
 Bhavnani was nominated for eviction eight times during her stay in the house.
 She was saved by the public vote seven times.

 A week before the finale, Bhavnani was evicted from the show in January 2013, after spending 90 days in the Bigg Boss house and stated that winning the show was never her aim.
 During her stay in the house, she gave almost every contestant a haircut and a makeover.

 Theatre

 Bhavnani was part of a play titled NIRBHAYA, which premiered at the prestigious Edinburgh Fringe Festival in August 2013.
 It won the Amnesty International Freedom of Expression Award given to an outstanding Fringe production which raises awareness of human rights.
 It also won the Scotsman Fringe First and the Herald Angel Award for Outstanding New Play.
 The play is based on real-life events and gender-based violence like the 2012 Delhi gang rape and murder.
 The play was written and directed by playwright and director Yael Farber.

 Fashion

-In November 2011, Bhavnani created her own fashion line in collaboration with fashion designer Sukriti Grover.
-The brand emphasized on classic cuts with strong structured shapes paired with basic colors "black, grey and white."
-It aimed to be a collection that could be paired with anything, and worn for work as well as play.
-Their collection, Kathorian, was showcased at the August 2012 Lakme Fashion Week.
+In November 2011, Bhavnani created fashion line Kathorian, in collaboration with fashion designer Sukriti Grover.
+The collection was showcased at the August 2012 Lakme Fashion Week.
 The label is inspired by Victorian influences and the Indian dance form Kathakali.